obarthel/amiga-smbfs/README.md

 Renaud Schweingruber kicked off the last stretch of the version 2.1 development work during 2018, encouraging me to complete the work I had begun.

-Much of the testing and feedback during the development of version 2.1 in Summer 2018 was performed by and came from the www.a1k.org forum members, who put each test version through its paces, on hardware which I would have never been able to test it.
+Much of the testing and feedback during the development of version 2.1 in Summer 2018 was performed by and came from the www.a1k.org forum members, who put each test version through its paces, on hardware which I would have never been able to test it with.
 The rapid testing and feedback finally allowed version 2.1 to be released in 2018.

 Robert Kidd provided detailed information on how to make the **smbfs** client/server authentication work with **OpenSolaris**/**OpenIndiana**.
 The changes made allow **smbfs** not just to work better with **OpenSolaris**, but with other **SMBv1**/**CIFS** server software, too.